ld32/SmartSlurm/README.md

 sbatchAndTop job.sh

 ## sbatchAndTop features:
-1) Submit slurm job using ssbatch (scrool down to see ssbatch features) and run scontrol top on the job
+1) Submit slurm job using ssbatch (scrool up to see ssbatch features) and run scontrol top on the job